-ETQ.params contains the necessary information for Rosetta to process the ligand, ETQ.pdb contains the first conformation, and ETQ\conformers.pdb contains the rest of the conformational library.
+Three total files will be generated: ETQ.params contains the necessary information for Rosetta to process the ligand, ETQ.pdb contains the first conformation, and ETQ\conformers.pdb contains the rest of the conformational library.
+I would highly suggest walking through one of these params files while looking at the corresponding PDB structure in a graphics program (Pymol, Chimera, MOE, your favorite).